Types of Gold Karat, Colour, Purity, Plating and Jewellery

 High Polish Finish

-Ultra-shiny and luxurious, ideal for party wear, find these in Shayn’s glam collection.
+Ultra-shiny and luxurious, ideal for party wear.

 Hammered Finish